 When defining 'alternative' assets, the obvious question to ask is "an alternative to what?"
 For most institutional investors this means equities or bonds, what we may call traditional investments.
 So, before looking at some of our alternative assets in more detail, what role do we see traditional investments having in multi-asset portfolios?

 The role of traditional assets

 Investors looking for growth have traditionally turned to the equity market, and with good reason.
 Since the end of 1987 global equities have delivered an average real (inﬂation-adjusted) return of around 5% per annum.
 But as we all know, this level of return comes at a price: namely, volatility.
 Sharp corrections and bear markets can wipe out years of positive returns in a relatively short time.
 This can be painful for investors who do not have long-term investment horizons and cannot 'look through' this volatility to focus on the attractive combination of income and growth that equities can provide over the longer term.

 We believe the longer-term growth potential of equities means they have an important place in most multi-asset portfolios.
-Diversifcation, however, is key to mitigating their volatility, so we also invest in bonds for their diversifcation benefts and for the relatively predictable income they can oﬀer for
+Diversification, however, is key to mitigating their volatility, so we also invest in bonds for their diversification benefits and for the relatively predictable income they can oﬀer for income-themed portfolios.

 Enhancing our opportunity-set with alternative assets

 The opportunities for adding alpha and controlling risk do not stop with equities and bonds.
 By making 'alternative' investments another key component of our multi-asset funds, we can enhance potential returns and further reduce overall portfolio volatility.